Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -   As the owner, I want to compile the most popular recipes shared by users to create a cookbook.

-### Testing - User Stories

-**User Story 1:**  As an individual who likes to keep a healthy lifestyle, I want to find tasty food and drink recipes to try at home.

-I can open the main homepage and scroll down to quickly view all recipes that have been shared by other members of the community.

-In order for this user to browse all recipes:

--   Open homepage of website.

--   Scroll down slightly to view ‘Our Favourite Recipes'.

--   Click on any selection to view additional information about the recipe.

-**User Story 2:**  As a food lover, I would like to share recipe ideas for healthy snacks and smoothies with other people with similar interests.

-When I am logged into my profile, I can add a new recipe in just a few steps.

-In order for this user to share recipe ideas:

--   Open homepage of website.

--   Click on the 'Log In' button.

--   Enter 'Username' and 'Password' and click the 'Log In' button.

--   Navigate to the 'Add New Recipe' tab in the Navigation Bar.

-- Input details such as 'Recipe Type', 'Name of Recipe', 'Ingredients' and 'Instructions'.

-- Click the 'Add New Recipe' button.

-**User Story 3:**  As an individual looking to improve their health and fitness, I want to easily browse through healthy recipes and try different ones.

-I can open the main homepage and scroll down to quickly view all recipes that have been shared by other members of the community.

-In order for this user to browse all recipes:

--   Open homepage of website.

--   Scroll down slightly to view ‘Our Favourite Recipes'.

--   Click on any selection to view additional information about the recipe.

 ### Design

 -   #### Colour Scheme